 DNA Damage Response and Cancer

-DNA damage arises from a multitude of exogenous and endogenous sources.
-Double-strand breaks in DNA (DSBs) are one of the most consequential forms of DNA damage for the maintenance of genome stability.
-Several pathways are available to cells for the repair of DSBs, each of which utilize specific substrates and leave unique genomic scars.
-As a result, repair pathway selection has wide-ranging consequences for cell and organismal biology, illustrated above.
-Our lab is interested in how the signaling of DSBs dictates pathway selection and how alterations to these mechanisms can be utilized for therapeutic purposes.
-Our current projects address the following questions about the connection between damage-induced ubiquitin signaling, genetic and epigenetic states, and the competition between repair pathways:
+Double-strand DNA breaks (DSBs) can be repaired by several mechanisms.
+A) DNA damage arises from a multitude of exogenous and endogenous sources.
+DSBs are one of the most consequential forms of DNA damage for the maintenance of genome stability and can be caused directly or result from unrepaired lesions persisting during DNA replication.
+B) Several pathways are available to cells for the repair of DSBs, each of which utilize specific substrates and leave unique genomic scars.
+As a result, repair pathway selection has wide-ranging consequences for cell and organismal biology.

 Strategies and Techniques